 COLORADO SPRINGS, Colo. - Military satellites could help trace the field of debris left by the Space Shuttle Columbia as it broke up over Texas Feb.
 1, killing all seven astronauts, a spokesman for U.S. Northern Command said Feb.
 3. There have been "cooperative efforts ... to assist in charting the debris field" among Northern Command, North American Aerospace Defense Command, Strategic Command and Air Force Space Command "using satellites" and other techniques, such as computer ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Military satellites set to help chart shuttle's debris field".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Military satellites set to help chart shuttle's debris field".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.